 Whether good or bad, our decisions hone us.
-However, there are certain things we wish we had learned sooner so that we might get along better with our money, other people, and even ourselves.
+There are certain things we wish we had learned sooner to better handle our money, other people, and even ourselves.
 Here are 13 facts that most individuals learn much too late in life and regret.

 Table of Contents